OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 <iframe width="613" height="379" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1BWTzVrlXIEFNEa-3XXyqXpADdyev8BOcfUSuHkMQkpw/pubchart?oid=789365586&amp;format=interactive"></iframe>

 Now that the objective properties are out of the way we can think about the overall impact: was this a worthwhile analysis?
 Well I learned more about using Ledger [value expressions](http://ledger-cli.org/3.0/doc/ledger3.html#Value-Expressions) and limit param.
-This will probably come in handy when figuring out TFSA/RRSP contributions as a separate metric from the value in the account.
+This will probably come in handy when figuring out TFSA/RRSP contributions.
 But what about changing my credit card?
 Will I change?
 Probably.
 But in the big picture I know my choice won't have a big impact on my life.
 Sometimes just running through the analysis can be fun :)

 If you have feedback or requests about this post email me@olivercardoza.com